andrewwilli/Dsy_ChallengeTask2/README.md

 ## Usage with Docker

 ```
-sudo docker-compose up --build
+docker-compose up --build
 ```
 This will take a second so please have little patience.
-After that open your browser at http://localhost
+After that open your browser at https://localhost